PIYUSH1SAINI/ReadMe-wiz/README.md

 # ReadMe-wizard

-> A Node.js tool for generating professional, user-friendly README files.
-Simplify your documentation workflow!
+> A tool to generate professional, user-friendly README files for software projects.
+Simplify your documentation process.

 ## Description

-ReadMe-wizard is a command-line tool built with Node.js that automates the creation of high-quality README files for software projects.
-It leverages information extracted directly from your project's codebase and file structure to produce a comprehensive and well-organized README.
-This tool streamlines the documentation process, ensuring consistency and saving developers valuable time.
-The core functionality relies on several key functions within `lib/generateReadme.js`: `getGitInfo`, `getProjectFiles`, `parseCode`, `summarizeTree`, `buildPrompt`, `generateReadme`, and `callGemini` (which likely interacts with an external service for additional information).
+ReadMe-wizard is a command-line tool designed to automate the creation of high-quality README files for software projects.
+It streamlines the documentation process by leveraging project metadata and code analysis to generate a comprehensive and well-structured README.
+The tool's core functionality relies on functions such as `validateGeminiApiKey`, `getGitInfo`, `getProjectFiles`, `parseCode`, `summarizeTree`, `buildPrompt`, and `generateReadme` within `lib/generateReadme.js`.
+These functions work together to gather project information, analyze the codebase, and produce a polished README.md file tailored to your project.
+This significantly reduces the time and effort required for creating professional documentation.

 ## Architecture Overview